-To enable comparative analyses between different technologies it is imperative that data are actually comparable: All cost data are stated in fixed 2015 prices excluding value added taxes (VAT) and other taxes.
-The information given in the tables relate to the development status of the technology at the point of final investment decision (FID) in the given year (2015, 2020, 2025, 2030 2040 and 2050 where applicable).
+To enable comparative analyses between different technologies it is imperative that data are actually comparable: All cost data are stated in real prices excluding value added taxes (VAT) and other taxes.
+The information given in the tables relate to the development status of the technology at the point of final investment decision (FID) in the given year (2015, 2020, 2025, 2030, 2035, 2040 and 2050 where applicable).
 FID is assumed to be taken when financing of a project is secured and all permits are at hand.
-The year of commissioning will depend on the construction time of the individual technologies.
+The year of commissioning will depend on the construction time of the individual technologies after permits have been received.